cacophony-wj/LeS/BODYSLIDE.md

 30. If there is only a _meshes_ folder there, move it to **_LeS Directory_/mods/BodySlide Output**
 31. **Confirm that all the outfits folders are in _LeS Directory_/mods/BodySlide Output/meshes.
 They should not be located anywhere else.**
 50. You may continue.

+### Changing It Up

+Sick of those dummy thicc boobs clapping against each other?
+Tired of being ridiculed as part of the itty-bitty-titty committee?
+If you get bored with the female body you have on everybody just come back to this portion of the readme and follow all the instructions with a different preset.
+Nothing will be harmed, your save won't be affected, it's just everybody will fit the new body.
+It's the 90's, a man's got to have a little variety.